 - In savory marinades for a touch of sweetness

-- Used in place of simple syrup in cocktails
+- Used in place of simple syrup in drinks

 - Baked Apples or Baked Pears